cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 This needs to be done only once per reload.

 Keplr is detected and prepared.
-Have it do something interesting.
+Now have it do something interesting.

 ## Your address and balance